SitcomSaxophone/ext-weekend-movie-project/README.md

 # ext-weekend-movie-project

-In this project, I am creating a movie database.
+In this project, I am created a movie database.

+There are two views:
+1. The movie view
+2. The genre view

+Functionality includes --
-Functionality includes adding movies by:
+On the Movie page, adding movies by:
 - name, genre, image url, release date and run time
-- remove movies
 - delete existing movies
+On the Genre page,:
 - ability to show total number of movies next to each genre

-In addition to a Home page, there will be two views:
-1. Enables user to add a movie
-2. Allows for managing genres

 Below are the queries I used to set up my tables in Postico:

 CREATE TABLE "genres" (
 "genre_id" SERIAL PRIMARY KEY,
-"genre" VARCHAR (50) NOT NULL
+"genre" VARCHAR (220) NOT NULL
 );

 SELECT * FROM "genres";